ubclaunchpad/nom-appetit/README.md

 ```
 npm install
 ```
+3. Generate Google Developer API key and set it as the `EXPO_PUBLIC_GOOGLE_KEY` variable in a `.env` file.
-3. Start the application and follow the instructions in the terminal.
+4. Start the application and follow the instructions in the terminal.
 ```
 npx expo start
 ```